futurename/IPD20-Spring-Chatroom/README.md

 # IPD20-SPRING-Chatroom

-This project implements user login, create channels, chatting rooms, etc. with Spring boot.<br>
+This project implements user login, create channels, chatting rooms, etc. with Spring boot in one week.<br>
 Deployed on <a href="http://35.203.70.240/" target = "_blank">http://35.203.70.240/</a>

 #### **User Story:**